 by Sarah Grey ‘Tamil will die a slow death The languages of the West will triumph in this world.’
 So says the simpleton; Alas! what an accusation! —Subramania Bharati I. We live among the ghosts of languages.

-Sarah Grey There’s a special kind of dread that breeds in the path of a hurricane.
+by Sarah Grey There’s a special kind of dread that breeds in the path of a hurricane.
 They call it the ‘cone of uncertainty’ – that brightly coloured funnel on the weather map that traces the possible paths of a storm.
 It’s a statistical mishmash created from dozens of predictions of varying quality, and when you see the dark red centre touch your part of the map, you can almost feel the barometric pressure dropping.
 You might have days to prepare, days before you know whether it’ll really hit you and how badly.
-You might not have days to get
+You might not have days to

 Sarah Grey is a freelance writer based in Philadelphia.
 Her work on topics including politics, language, food, and labor has appeared in Best Food Writing 2015, Jacobin, Bitch, Saveur, International Socialist Review, Monthly Review, Lucky Peach, and more.
 She edits and indexes academic, activist, and creative nonfiction (with a specialty in Marxism) for publishers and individuals under the name Grey Editing (greyediting.com) and was awarded the American Copy Editors Society’s 2016 Robinson Prize for Excellence in Copy Editing.
 She can be reached on Twitter at @greyediting or by email at email@example.com.